Stadium: Juventus Stadium Turin, Capacity 41,000

 This treatment of a former club hero did not sit well with some Juve supporters, but it exposes the visceral culture of the ultras: it borders on the extreme but has at its heart an unswerving passion for one club.
 Darwin Pastorin, one of Italy’s famed football writers said: “Juventus is a team which unites everyone: from intellectuals to workers… it is a universal team, a footballing Esperanto… and then there are the fans, the real fans, from Sicily to the Aosta Valley.
 There are eleven million of us!”

-Juventus are the most successful club in Italian history with 29 league titles (31 if you’re a Juventino).
+Juventus are the most successful club in Italian history.
 They are the Manchester United of Italy.
 You either love them or hate them and perhaps this is where the nickname La Fidanzata d’Italia (Italy’s girlfriend) originates.
 The club is the third oldest in Italy.
 It was founded in 1897 by a group of students from Turin and since 1923 the club has been managed by the Agnelli family, the founders and owners of Fiat.

 Juventus also have nationwide support.
 This is in part due to the influx of workers from the south who migrated to Turin to work at Mirafiori, the huge Fiat factory constructed on the edge of the city in 1939.
 Fiat provided thousands of jobs and Umberto Agnelli (former Fiat CEO and Juventus chairman) once claimed that “one of the reasons which led migrants to choose Turin during the great migrations of the 1950s and 1960s was the possibility of going to see Juventus play”.
 This history and their huge success has made their fanbase the largest in Italy and has given the club a surfeit of ultra groups.